adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 on the front end mobile client without getting tied into what the backend is doing.

 Let's start with the cloud service - this is defined in `Abstractions\ICloudService.cs`.
-It is basically used for initializing the connection and getting a table definition:
+It is used for initializing the connection and getting a table definition:

 ```csharp